cstavitsky/cstavitsky.github.io/_posts/2019-12-30-first-week-of-remote-work.md

 title: First Week of Remote Work
 author: Chris Stavitsky
 ---
 My first week of remote work is in the books.
 So far it's been great.
-Here's a summary of how the week went, with a few 'retro'-style on what went well and what didn't.
+Here's a summary of how the week went, with a few 'retro'-style reflections on what went well and what didn't.

 On **Monday and Tuesday**, I kept the same schedule.
 First, I worked at home in the morning (in a small room designated only for working, with a desk and ergonomic office chair).
 I've been using only one monitor.
 Although some people prefer as many screens as possible, I notice sharply diminishing returns after the first monitor.